peyrin/peyrin.github.io/index.md

 Personal email, only if it's not related to the courses above: peyrin@

+Note: peyrin@eecs. forwards to peyrin@ so emailing either one is equivalent.

 (Add berkeley.edu to the end of each email)